 Alex Flint, CEO of Nottingham BID, said: “Licensed venues recognise the benefits of securing Best Bar None accreditation.
 Not only does it acknowledge all the efforts and hard work that they put into achieving high standards of operation, but it also conveys a positive message that Nottingham is a safe and vibrant place for a night out, encouraging more people to visit.
 Nowhere else in the country has a city included a pledge in the Best Bar None Scheme and this is a huge achievement for Nottingham.

 “Having 116 venues participate in the scheme last time is a clear demonstration that more venues than ever are committed to Best Bar None and to delivering safe and enjoyable nights out for their customers.”

 All venues that are successful in gaining the accreditation will receive a certificate and window sticker for them to display to show that they are a Best Bar None venue.
-They will also be able to enjoy a number of benefits including publicity through the Nottingham BID’s consumer facing platform, It’s in Nottingham, which will promote the accredited places through an engaging social media campaign and enjoy increased footfall and turnover through the safe night time economy.
+They will also be able to enjoy several benefits including publicity through Nottingham BID’s consumer-facing platform, It’s in Nottingham, which will promote the accredited places through an engaging social media campaign and enjoy increased footfall and turnover through the safe night-time economy.
 The scheme also helps to create a good working relationship with the police and local authorities and a reduction in the premiums for some insurance policies.

 Following today’s news that Nottingham Castle Trust has made the difficult decision to close the attraction and begin the process of appointing liquidators, Nottingham BID has stepped in to offer...

 An evening of celebrations took place at the Albert Hall on Tuesday 25 October 2022 as Nottingham City's Best Bar None Awards recognised the city's best pubs, bars, clubs, restaurants and...